· Philipp Leser

 • root-cause analysis and explainability are equal important parts.

-• as is continuos human feedback (human in the loop).
+• as is continuous human feedback (human in the loop).

 • domain driven rules are helpful.
 Use them wherever you can get them.